Additional Information and links

 Goldens are usually easy to potty train and make great house dogs.
 Many owners wish to make their goldens into good canine citizens.
 A good beginner’s obedience class can cost between $100-200 plus the cost of any special equipment.
 Moreover, goldens tend to be sensitive or soft in many training situations.
 They must be handled carefully with a loving, firm, but gentle approach.
 The end result is a well-mannered dog that is a joy to be around.

-Pe People automatically assume goldens are the perfect dog for a family with children.
+Small Children People automatically assume goldens are the perfect dog for a family with children.
 Golden puppies quickly grow up to be rambunctious, strong bundles of energy that easily can play too rough with young children, especially when they are 6 months to two years of age.
-We don’t normally recommend goldens for families with children under the age of 7.
+We don’t normally recommend goldens for families with children under the age of 7 without constant supervision.

 Male or Female?

-M Many people are fixated on getting a female golden, thinking that females are more laid back and affectionate than males.
-Th It is not true.
+Many people are fixated on getting a female golden, thinking that females are more laid back and affectionate than males.
+That is simply not true.
 Male goldens are blessed with loving personalities.
 Many people call them big teddy bears and even prefer males over female goldens.

 Well, there you have it – the inside scoop on owning a golden.
 We’re not trying to scare you off – but rather just make you think carefully about bringing a beautiful fluffy golden retriever into your family so you both may live happily ever after.